webasyst/waslidemenu/README.md

 });
 ```

-* On one page you can set as many menus as you wish
+* On one page you can set as many sliding menus as you wish

-* Can destroy menu any time (are you sure? :( )
+* Can destroy menu at any time (are you sure? :( )

 ```javascript
 $('#menu').waSlideMenu('exec','destroy');